programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 Immediately, you'll notice that this graph has two major problem:

-1. It is colored in blue, not of red.
+1. It is colored in blue, not red.

 2. The scale is counterintuitive, because shorter distances are represented by a darker blue, not lighter.